maquadir/learningApp/README.md

 4. Parent can logout
 5. Child can logout, either leaving an active parent session or no sessions

+# Approach
+- We first setup a POSTMAN collection with the given request and response to create the different api's for parentLogin, childLogin, logging in child through parent and logging in the child without username and password.
+- The postman collection has exmaples of the request and response which the apis need to emulate.
+- There are scripts written inside the postman collection for token storage
+- We create an android application based on the apis created and build a basic UI to handle the different scenarios(parentLogin, childLogin etc)
+- We use Jetpack Compose & MVVM Design pattern for the View Layer and Repository Pattern for the Data Layer
+- For only when a child is allowed login through the parent, i.e child logged in through parent we use an HTTP Authorization header e.g. `Authorization: Bearer <auth-token>` for the api call

 # Installation
 Clone the repo and install the dependencies.